harryallerston/RPI-Wireless-Hotspot/README.md

 * to change default SSID, WPA key or WiFi channel, edit /etc/hostapd/hostapd.conf accordingly

-* This setup has been tested on a fresh install of raspbian from the official downloads page (013-02-09)
+* This setup has been tested on a fresh install of raspbian.

 * It is advised that this be set up on a fresh install